ChaitanyaBandikatla/GameOfLife/Rust_Version/README.md

  - Then, the code can be run using `cargo run`.
  - You should be able to enter your desired inputs for the number of rows, number of columns, number of live cells to start with, and number of steps/iterations.
  - The code would print the board after every iteration!

+ Alternatively if you want to make your life simpler, you can use this online [playground](https://play.rust-lang.org/)

+# Debugging Rust

+The cargo build and run reports the results in comprehensive detail making the region of error very straightforward to track and debug.

+For using print statements in debugging, the syntax for the rust programming language is as follows:

+`println!("YOUR STATEMENT HERE");` prints `YOUR STATEMENT HERE`